shawkui/shawkui.github.io/_pages/about.md

 <span style="color:#4169E1;">
 <em>
-I am currently seeking opportunities for postdoctoral/research positions in the field of machine learning.
+I am currently seeking opportunities for academic collaboration.
+If you find my research interests aligned with yours—be it in AI Security, Fairness, Computer Vision, or interdisciplinary applications—I would be delighted to connect and explore potential joint projects.
 </em>

 </span>

 News